Glossary¶

 Config Build Service¶

 The internal service that assembles a deployable Artifact from a validated Profile Version.
-It merges profile settings JSON, inlines resolved Provider credentials, embeds the Snapshot reference, and writes the result to a temporary staging path before the Deployment Service copies it to the target UNC Path.
+It merges profile settings JSON, inlines resolved Provider credentials, embeds the Snapshot reference, and writes the result to a temporary staging path before the Deployment Service copies it to the target path.

 Connectivity Gate¶